 The existence of incomplete take-up naturally raises the question of who does not participate.
-Evidence on this issue is provided in the next section, but the simple model above is confirmed in many respects.
-For example, there is a positive correlation between take-up and potential benefit levels and a negative correlation with earning power off welfare (although much of this evidence does not distinguish the effects conditional on eligibility and on eligibility itself).
-However, with need defined as income if off welfare, the correlation of take-up with need will also depend on the correlation of need with C and I. If need is independent of those variables, then those who take-up the program will, on average, be those with greater need.
-This case has been used by Nichols and Zeckhauser (1982) to argue that the presence of costs induces the less needy to not apply, which saves government funds that can then be used to pay higher benefits to those in greater need, who have a higher probability of ending up as recipients.
+We will provide evidence on this issue in the next section, but the simple model above is confirmed in many respects.
+For example, there is a positive correlation between takeup and potential benefit levels and a negative correlation with earning power off welfare.22 However, with need defined as income if off welfare, the correlation of take-up with need will also depend on the correlation of need with C and I. If need is independent of those variables, then those who take-up the program will, on average, be those with greater need.23 This case has been used by Nichols and Zeckhauser (1982) to argue that the presence of costs induces the less needy to not apply, which saves government funds that can then be used to pay higher benefits to those in greater need, who have a higher probability of ending up as recipients.
 But if those in greater need experience greater costs of application or have less information than those in lesser need, those in more need may be less likely to participate.
-It is the joint distribution of all the variables in Eq.
-(1) (and Eq.
-[2]) that determines who takes up and who does not (see Finkelstein and Notowidigdo [2019] for a formal model).
+It is the joint distribution of all the variables in eqn(1) (and eqn (2)) that determines who takes up and who does not.24

-Empirical Evidence on Reasons for Incomplete Take-Up
+III.
+Empirical Evidence on Reasons for Incomplete Take-up

 There is no general answer to the question of whether incomplete take-up is more a result of time and money costs, information, stigma, small income or utility gains, or program operator error.
-Every program is different in terms of all those factors and therefore the answer must be program specific.
-A number of studies which have examined these issues for particular programs are reviewed.
+Every program is different in terms of all those factors and therefore the answer must be